darksim33/Pyneapple/docs/README_legacy.md

-from scipy.special import params

 # Pyneapple 🍍

 <img src=".github/logo.png" alt="logo" style="float: left; width:128px;height:128px;"/>

+> "Pineapple is one of my favorite fruits.
+Just not on pizza."
+> _- T. Thiel, Co-Founder and CEO of Pyneapple Global Ltd._

+> "When life gives you pineapples, make _tropical_ lemonade!"\
+> _- J. Jasse, Co-Founder and President of Pyneapple Global Ltd._

 ## Why Pyneapple?

 Pyneapple is an advanced tool for analysing multi-exponential signal data in MR DWI images.
-It is able to apply a variety of different fitting algorithms (NLLS, NNLS, ...) to the measured diffusion data and to compare multi-exponential fitting methods.
+It is able to apply a variety of different fitting algorithms (NLLS, IDEAL, NNLS, ...) to the measured diffusion data and to compare multi-exponential fitting methods.
 Thereby it can determine the total number of components contributing to the corresponding multi-exponential signal fitting approaches and analyses the results by calculating the corresponding diffusion parameters.
 Fitting can be customised to be performed on a pixel by pixel or segmentation-wise basis.

+> "A juicy tropical delight, an exquisite golden nectar of the tropics.
+Just as this code is exquisite and golden nectar
+> of pure genius."
+> _- Steve Jobs, Former chairman and CEO of another, similarly successful fruit-named company_

-## Installation
+## Installation - _Easy Peasy Pineapple Squeezy_

 There are different ways to get Pyneapple running depending on the desired use case.
 If you want to integrate Pymeapple in your existing workflow to use the processing utilities the best way to go is using _pip_ with the _git_ tag.